Virasoro algebra

-In mathematics, the Virasoro algebra (named after the physicist Miguel Ángel Virasoro) is a complex Lie algebra and the unique central extension of the Witt algebra.
+In mathematics, the Virasoro algebra is a complex Lie algebra and the unique nontrivial central extension of the Witt algebra.
 It is widely used in two-dimensional conformal field theory and in string theory.
+It is named after Miguel Ángel Virasoro.

-Definition
+Structure

 The Virasoro algebra is spanned by generators L_{n} for $n \isin \mathbb{Z}$ and the central charge c.